pippim/pippim.github.io/programs/mserve.md

 ### File Dropdown Menu

-Options will be greyed out when then are not applicable.
+Some options will be disabled out when they are not applicable.
 For example, the *Save Playlist* and *Close Playlist* options are disabled (greyed out) until a Playlist is opened.